Harmonic quasiconformal mappings between $\mathscr{C}^1$ smooth Jordan domains: Proof of main result (Theorem )

-If we want to get more explicit estimate of $A$, then we repeat one more time the procedure proceed in the previous subsection, but with and thus we get the estimate instead of \eqref{adelta} for arbitrary $\varepsilon>0$, and thus \eqref{adelta} is valid also in this case.
+Hence, if we want to get more explicit estimate of $A$, then we repeat one more time the procedure proceed in the previous subsection, but with and thus we get the estimate instead of \eqref{adelta} for arbitrary $\varepsilon>0$, and thus \eqref{adelta} is valid also in this case.
 Further, and so that for $(1-\alpha) p<1$.
 For example, by choosing $\alpha=1-1/(2p)$, we get

-b) The H\"older continuity follows from the case a) and Theorem~\ref{lemba}.
+b) The H\"older continuity follows from the case a) and Corollary~\ref{rrje}.
 To deal with the integral, we use the change of variables.
 Namely, let $\phi:\mathbf{D}\to D$ be a biholomorphism so that $\phi(0)=a$.
-Then by using H\"older inequality, isoperimetrical inequality and relations \eqref{hardye} and \eqref{diskineq} we get where $1/q+1/q'=1$, and $q=p+1$.
+Then by using H\"older's inequality, isoperimetric inequality and relations \eqref{hardye} and \eqref{diskineq} we get where $1/q+1/q'=1$, and $q=p+1$.